CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/04-TUI/03-main-menu.md

 needed please provide fully qualified name - the name with domain, like *czertainly.example.com*.

-After entering new hostname, files `/etc/hosts` and `/etc/hostname` are overwriten with new values and the **appliance is rebooted** to propagate the new hostname.
+After entering the new hostname, files `/etc/hosts` and `/etc/hostname` are overwritten with new values and the **appliance is rebooted** to propagate the new hostname.

 ## Configure HTTP proxy